 Historic Museums of Lehigh Valley

-There are grand places like the National Museum of Industrial History in Bethlehem that is housed in a former Bethlehem Steel facility on the largest private brownfield in America, featuring steelmaking prominently, but ranges in the secrets of the silkworm to the making of iron.
+There are grand places like the National Museum of Industrial History, a Smithsonian affiliate in Bethlehem, that is housed in a 100-year-old former Bethlehem Steel facility on the largest private brownfield in America, featuring steelmaking prominently, but ranges in the secrets of the silkworm to the making of iron.
 Hold a 20-pound tray of bobbins that children once carried for nine hours a day at a silk factory.
 Turn a flywheel to test how much horsepower you can generate.
 Take a virtual ride in a hot air balloon.
 Artifacts on display include the first piece of steel rolled in Bethlehem, a 37 mm anti-tank field cannon from World War I, and a silk loom that made White House curtains.

 And, there are those that are intimate, like the Moravian Historical Society in Nazareth, where visitors can discover the significance of music and education in Moravian culture, such as the earliest known violin made in the American colonies is on display.
 Or the Lehigh & Keystone Valley Model Railroad Museum in Bethlehem, where more than 7,000 feet of model railroad track is packed into a building, depicting scenes from the 1960s and 1970s in Lehigh Valley, which was the main artery of railroading on the East Coast.

 - 4 minute read

 One of the world’s greatest collections of guitars is right here in Lehigh Valley at the Martin Guitar Factory, Museum, and Visitors Center!
 More than 100 priceless guitars are behind glass, including stage-used instruments from music legends, one-of-a-kind works of art, and models from every…